 Publications

-3. Miao et al., 2025: Equatorial-asymmetric Climate Changes in Tropical Central-Eastern Pacific Induced by Remote Atlantic Forcing, submitted.
+3. Miao et al., 2025: Equatorial-asymmetric Climate Changes in Tropical Central-Eastern Pacific Induced by Remote Atlantic Forcing, under review.

 b.
 Climate Prediction: Subseasonal-to-Seasonal Scales

-1. Zhang, G., M. Rao, J. Yuval, M. Zhao, 2025: Seasonal Prediction with Neural GCM and Simplified Boundary Forcings: Large-scale Atmospheric Variability and Tropical Cyclone Activity, to be submitted.
+1. Zhang, G., M. Rao, J. Yuval, M. Zhao, 2025: Advancing Seasonal Prediction of Tropical Cyclone Activity with a Hybrid AI-Physics Climate Model, Environ.
+Res.
+Lett., accepted.

 c.
 Socioeconomic Impacts, Modeling, and Applications